Approximating the Little Grothendieck Problem over the Orthogonal and Unitary Groups: Technical proofs - analysis of algorithm for the Stiefel Manifold setting

+Similarly to above, the proof of this Lemma is a simple adaptation of the proof of Lemma~\ref{lemma_polar1_dequalr}.

-\end{lemma} \proof{ For the sake of brevity we restrict the presentation of proof to the real case.
+\proof{ We restrict the presentation of proof to the real case.
 Nevertheless, all the arguments trivially adapt to the complex case by, essentially, replacing all transposes with Hermitian adjoints and $\alpha_{\RR}(d)$ and $\alpha_{\RR}(d,r)$ with $\alpha_{\CC}(d)$ and $\alpha_{\CC}(d,r)$.

-Let $A = \left[ M^T N^T\right]\in\RR^{dn\times 2d}$ and $A=QB$ be the $QR$ decomposition of $A$ with $Q\in \RR^{nd\times nd}$ an orthogonal matrix and $B \in \RR^{nd \times 2d}$ upper triangular with non-negative diagonal entries; note that only the first $2d$ rows of $B$ are nonzero.
+Let $A = \left[ M^T\text{ } N^T\right]\in\RR^{dn\times 2d}$ and $A=QB$ be the $QR$ decomposition of $A$ with $Q\in \RR^{nd\times nd}$ an orthogonal matrix and $B \in \RR^{nd \times 2d}$ upper triangular with non-negative diagonal entries; note that only the first $2d$ rows of $B$ are nonzero.
 We can write

 where $B_{11}\in\RR^{d\times d}$ and $B_{22}\in\RR^{d\times d}$ are upper triangular matrices with non-negative diagonal entries.
 Since $B_{11} = (Q^T M^T)_{11}$ is an orthogonal matrix, which together with the non-negativity of the diagonal entries (and the fact that $B_{11}$ is upper-triangular) forces $B_{11}$ to be $B_{11} = I_{d\times d}$.